ualib/agda-algebras/quotients.rst

     -- Let us define some syntactic sugar that reflects this fact. infix `/` := quot.mk  -- notation: a/R := quot.mk a R

-    -- Each element of quot R is a R-class of the form quot.mk R a. (dup) axiom quot.ind:
+    -- The quot.ind axioms asserts that each element of -- ``quot R`` is an R-class of the form ``quot.mk R a``. axiom quot.ind:
     ∀ {α: Type u} {R: α → α → Prop} {β: quot R → Prop}, (∀ a, β (a/R)) → ∀ (q: quot R), β q

+    -- Defines what it means for a function to respect a relation -- in a certain sense.
     def funresp {α: Type u} {β: Type v}
     (f: α → β) (R: α → α → Prop): Prop :=
     ∀ a b, R a b → f a = f b